MicrosoftDocs/dynamics-365-project-operations/articles/expense/manage-delegation.md

 ## Manage expense delegation on behalf of another employee

-If the feature management key **Enable expense delegates list page** is enabled, the **Expenses delegated to me** list page will be available by navigating to **Expense management** > **My expenses** > **Expenses delegated to me**.
+If the feature management key **Enable expense delegates list page** is enabled, the **Expenses delegated to me** list page will be available.
+Go to **Expense management** > **My expenses** > **Expenses delegated to me**.

-A delegate user can quickly filter and search on existing expense reports that hae been delegated to the user.
-The user can also quickly create a new expense report on behalf of other users by clicking **New expense report**.
+A delegate user can quickly filter and search on existing expense reports that have been delegated to them.
+The user can also quickly create a new expense report on behalf of other users by selecting **New expense report**.

 Delegate users can also create and manage expense reports on behalf of other employees by navigating to **Expense management** > **My expenses** > **Expense reports** and selecting **Open other user's expenses**.